PyTemplate/python_package/README.md

 ## Workflows

+- `test` - Run the tests on every push/pull_request to the *main* branch.
+Writes a coverage report using pytest-cov and uploads it to codecov.io.

 - `lint` - Run the linting tools on every push/pull_request to the *main* branch.
 Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.

-- `test` - Run the tests on every push/pull_request to the *main* branch.
-Writes a coverage report using pytest-cov and uploads it to codecov.io.
+- `docs` - Build the sphinx documentation, publish to the *sphinx-docs* branch, and release to github pages.
+Based on a manual workflow trigger.

 - `release` - Build a package distribution, create a github release, and publish the distribution to PyPI whenever a new tag is created.
 Linting and testing steps must pass before the release steps can begin.
 Sphinx documentation is automatically published to the *sphinx-docs* branch and hosted on github pages.